sasjs/lint/README.md

 For more details, and the default state, see the description of each rule below.
 It is also possible to change whether a rule returns ERROR or WARN using the `severityLevels` object.

+Configuring a non-zero return code (ERROR) is helpful when running `sasjs lint` as part of a git pre-commit hook.
+An example is available [here](https://github.com/sasjs/template_jobs/blob/main/.git-hooks/pre-commit).

 ### allowedGremlins

 An array of hex codes that represents allowed gremlins (invisible / undesirable characters).
 To allow all gremlins, you can also set the `noGremlins` rule to `false`.